 The information you provide will be included under the most suitable heading and we like to get your information right.
 Payment for business entries can be made in Barbuda or by Paypal, but news is free.
 If you would like to be included on the web site, renew your subscription or update your information please contact us by e mail.

 As soon as your entry appears on barbudaful.net you need to check the details are right.
 The charges apply once a year only and payment should be made in January for the full year until December.
 Each January you will be asked if you wish to be included again and your listing can be removed if you don't wish to continue.
-If you are on it you can then give the barbudaful website cards out to your relatives, friends and customers.
+If you are on it you can then give the barbudaful website cards that we print for you to your relatives, friends and customers.

-The website is a not-for-profit venture that relies on the support of its subscribers and the commitment of those who voluntarily take pictures, provide the news and regularly update it.
+The website is a not-for-profit venture that relies on the support of its few subscribers (currently 25) and the commitment of those who voluntarily take pictures, provide the news and regularly update it.
 We do not encourage any advertising on our site from people without links to Barbuda but if you have a link to Barbuda, you are welcome to put your business on here.
-The cost of keeping this site active, updated and virus-free is increasing, and there are not many businesses who can contribute on Barbuda!
-So please help us keep it going.
+The cost of keeping this site active, updated and virus-free is ongoing and there are not many businesses who can contribute on Barbuda, so please help us keep it going by supporting those businesses while you are here.
 Subscriptions run from January to December each year and we try to collect it in January or in the early part of the year.

 EC$50 - this is intended to give Barbudans living on the island access to the internet even if their business is very small.
 Most will not need the link as they do not have a website, but if they have one, we can link to it.
 They can also list more than one business and link them together on the site.
 We can take pictures and help with the text.